 Kalaupapa is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
 With a population of 81 people and just one neighborhood, Kalaupapa is the 60th largest community in Hawaii.
-Kalaupapa has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Kalaupapa has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Housing costs in Kalaupapa are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-When you are in Kalaupapa, you'll notice that it is more blue-collar than most other communities in America.
-60.00% of Kalaupapa’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Kalaupapa is generally considered to be a blue-collar town.
+60.00% of the Kalaupapa workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kalaupapa is a town of transportation and shipping workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Kalaupapa who work in office and administrative support (13.33%), healthcare (13.33%), and food service (10.00%).

 Another notable thing is that Kalaupapa is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Kalaupapa’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Kalaupapa’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Kalaupapa is worth considering.

 Kalaupapa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Kalaupapa in 2022 was $39,742, which is middle income relative to Hawaii, and upper middle income relative to the rest of the US.
 This equates to an annual income of $158,968 for a family of four.
 However, Kalaupapa contains both very wealthy and poor people as well.
 Kalaupapa also has one of the higher rates of people living in poverty in the nation, with 31.71% of its population below the federal poverty line.